llpeterson/security/systems.md

 # {{ page.title }}

-At this point, we have seen many of the components that are required to provide one or two aspects of security.
+We have now seen many of the components required to provide one or two aspects of security.
 These components include cryptographic algorithms, key predistribution mechanisms, and authentication protocols.
 In this section, we examine some complete